nccgroup/Sniffle/README.md

 reliability of connection detection may be reduced compared to hopping on primary (legacy) or secondary (extended) advertising channels alone.

+To sniff the long range PHY on primary advertising channels, specify the `-l` option.
+Note that no hopping between primary advertising channels is supported in long range mode, since all long range advertising uses the BT5 extended mechanism.
+Under the extended mechanism, auxiliary pointers on all three primary channels point to the same auxiliary packet, so hopping between primary channels is unnecessary.

 If for some reason the sniffer firmware locks up and refuses to capture any traffic even with filters disabled, you should reset the sniffer MCU.
 On Launchpad boards, the reset button is located beside the micro USB port.